Nadey Hakim: Awards and honours

 In 1989, during his travelling scholarship to the Soviet, Hakim was elected a member of the Soviet Surgical Society.
 He has been awarded honorary professorships from the universities of Lyon, Peru, Ankara and São Paulo, and has been a visiting professor to several universities including Harvard University and the Cleveland Clinic.

 On 4 December 2008, at the World Congress of the ICS, of which he was previously a president, Hakim was appointed the first Max Thorek Professor of Surgery, an endowed chair of surgery set up in the name of Max Thorek who founded the ICS.
 In 2010, he was awarded the Bailiff Grand Cross Order of St John of Jerusalem.
 He became the 35th president of the ICS.
 He has been president of the section of transplantation of the Royal Society of Medicine and between 2014 and 2016 was the Society's vice president.

 In January 2016, he was appointed to the rank of Chevalier de la Legion d'Honneur by President Francois Hollande.
 The ceremony was held at the French Embassy in London, where he received commendations from both Secretary of State for Health at the time Jeremy Hunt and French ambassador Sylvie Bermann.
 He was elected vice president of Conservative Health April 2016.
 In June 2017 he was appointed as president's Envoy of Imperial College London and he was also appointed vice-president of the International Medical Sciences Academy.

 In March 2018, Hakim was appointed as Visiting Professor of Surgery at the Faculty of Medicine in Belgrade.
 At this same ceremony, the new book Surgery for Benign Oesophageal Disorders was officially promoted.
 The following month, he was appointed as Ambassador to the All-party parliamentary group for diabetes.
 In the same year, he received an Honorary Doctorate from the Beirut Arab University at its 59th anniversary.
 In 2019, he received a Doctor of Arts degree for his contribution to aesthetics from the University of Bolton.
 In 2021 he became honorary fellow of the Royal College of Surgeons of Glasgow.
 In the same year he received the Order of Saint Agatha from the Republic of San Marino.

-In 2021 he was awarded the Order of Friendship.
+In 2021 Hakim was awarded the Order of Friendship.
+In 2026 he was appointed president of the History of Medicine Society, at the Royal Society of Medicine, London.